apache/flink/docs/dev/table/tableApi.md

 </div>
 </div>

-### Windows
+### Group Windows

-**TODO: Figure out where to put this stuff.
-I think it would be good to have it in the "Operations" section for a brief overview.
-A more detailed discussion of windows should go somewhere else, maybe into the "Common Concepts"?**

-The Table API is a declarative API to define queries on batch and streaming tables.
-Projection, selection, and union operations can be applied both on streaming and batch tables without additional semantics.
-Aggregations on (possibly) infinite streaming tables, however, can only be computed on finite groups of records.
-Window aggregates group rows into finite groups based on time or row-count intervals and evaluate aggregation functions once per group.
+Group window aggregates group rows into finite groups based on time or row-count intervals and evaluate aggregation functions once per group.
 For batch tables, windows are a convenient shortcut to group records by time intervals.

 Windows are defined using the `window(w: Window)` clause and require an alias, which is specified using the `as` clause.
 In order to group a table by a window, the window alias must be referenced in the `groupBy(...)` clause like a regular grouping attribute.
 The following example shows how to define a window aggregation on a table.